-KE000 KEYBOARDING SPEEDBUILDING LAB (0.0 credits/24 clock hours) This lab is designed to provide the opportunity for any student to increase keyboarding speed by using skill building software.
-The student's updated keyboarding speed will be recorded on the student's transcript, but no grade will be issued for this course.
-Prerequisite: None.
+KE001 KEYBOARDING SPEEDBUILDING LAB (0.5 credits/24 clock hours) This lab is designed to provide the opportunity for any student to increase keyboarding speed by using skill building software.
+The student's updated keyboarding speed will be recorded on the student's transcript with the grade.
+Prerequisite: Keyboarding I & Lab or Keyboarding Essentials.